-As with all tics, there may be an increase in symptoms with increased emotional stress, pleasant arousal, or even fatigue.
-The emotional state does not cause the tic symptoms, but can increase them.
+As with all tics, there may be increased symptoms with increased emotional stress, pleasant arousal, or even fatigue.
+The emotional state does not cause the tic symptoms but can improve them.

-Only about 10% of Tourette patients have coprolalia, but it tends to attract more attention than any other symptom.
-There is a paucity of epidemiological studies of Tourette syndrome; determination bias affects clinical studies.
+Only about 10% of Tourette patients have Coprolalia, but it attracts more attention than any other symptom.
+There is a lack of epidemiological studies of Tourette syndrome; determination bias affects clinical studies.

-Studies in people with Tourette often “come from samples of tertiary bypass, the sickest of the sick.”
+Studies on people with Tourette’s often “come from samples of tertiary bypass, the sickest of the sick.”

-Additionally, the criteria for a Tourette diagnosis were changed in 2000, when the impairment criterion was removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) for all tic disorders, resulting in an increase of the diagnosis of milder cases.
+Additionally, the criteria for a Tourette diagnosis were changed in 2000, when the impairment criterion was removed from the Diagnostic and Statistical Manual of Mental Disorders (DSM-IV-TR) for all tic disorders, increasing the diagnosis of milder cases.

 Also, many clinical studies suffer from a small sample size.
 These factors combine to make older estimates of coprolalia bias toward more severe clinical populations out of date.

-The same study found that the likelihood of having coprolalia increased linearly with the number of comorbid conditions: patients with four or five other conditions, in addition to tics, were four to six times more likely to have coprolalia than people with Tourette alone .
+The same study found that the likelihood of having Coprolalia increased linearly with the number of comorbid conditions: patients with four or five other states, in addition to tics, were four to six times more likely to have Coprolalia than people with Tourette alone.

-One study from a general pediatric practice found a coprolalia rate of 8% in children with Tourette syndrome, while another study found 60% in a tertiary referral center (where more severe cases are usually referred).
+One study from a general pediatric practice found a coprolalia rate of 8% in children with Tourette syndrome.
+In contrast, another study found 60% in a tertiary referral center (where more severe cases are usually referred).